-2. Full-Time Studies
+3. Full-Time Studies

-A full-time graduate student during any one of the academic semesters is one who is either enroled in courses totalling a minimum of six credit hours during a single semester, or working on a dissertation, thesis or project during a semester (see Graduate Studies Admissions and Regulations section).
+A full-time graduate student during any one of the academic semesters is one who is either enrolled in courses totaling a minimum of six credit hours during a single semester or working on a dissertation, thesis, or comprehensive examination (Master's level only) project during a semester (see Graduate Programs Admissions and Regulations section).

-3. Part-Time Studies
+4. Part-Time Studies

-A part-time graduate student during any one of the academic semesters is one who is enroled in courses totalling less than six credit hours during a single semester and who is not working on a dissertation, thesis, or project (see Graduate Studies Admission and Regulations section).
+A part-time graduate student during any one of the academic semesters is one who is enrolled in courses totaling less than six credit hours during a single semester, and who is not working on a dissertation, thesis or project (see Graduate Programs Admissions and Regulations section).

-4. Class Attendance
+5. Class Attendance